EthanSheafMorrison/EthanSheafMorrison/README.md

 3. Dynamically creating HTML elements for each project
 4. Inserting these elements into the appropriate sections of the page

-This approach means you only need to:
+## New Markdown-Based Projects

+The Markdown system works by:
-1. Create a new project HTML file
+1. Creating a standard HTML wrapper page based on `markdown-template.html`
+2. Writing your content in Markdown format in a .md file
+3. When the HTML page loads, it:
-2. Add the project data to `data.json`
+   - Fetches the project data from `data.json`
-3. Add your project images

-The homepage will automatically update to display your new project.
+   - Loads the corresponding Markdown file
+   - Converts the Markdown to HTML using the marked.js library
+   - Inserts the converted HTML into the page

+### Markdown Benefits

+- **Easier to write**: Markdown is much simpler than HTML
+- **Content focused**: Focus on the content, not the HTML structure
+- **Consistent styling**: The template handles all the styling
+- **Quick updates**: Just edit the Markdown file, no need to touch HTML

 ## Customization

 You can customize the site by:
 - Editing `styles.css` to change the visual design
-- Modifying `project-template.html` to change the structure of project pages
+- Modifying `project-template.html` or `markdown-template.html` to change the structure of project pages
 - Updating `index.html` to add/remove sections or change the layout
-- Editing the JavaScript in `script.js` to change how projects are displayed
+- Editing the JavaScript in `simple-script.js` to change how projects are displayed

 ## Server Requirements